Bradfield/algos/introduction.md

 you work through the examples slowly, with a REPL or text editor open, verifying that you absorb and appreciate the content at the depth required to appreciate its usefulness for decades to come.

-Assumed Knowledge
----

-This book assumes intermediate knowledge of Python.
-If you encounter any unfamiliar Python usage, we encourage you to use [Learn Python the Hard Way](http://learnpythonthehardway.org/) or [Dive into Python](http://www.diveintopython.net/toc/index.html), both of which are excellent and freely available online.